Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-bar/walkthrough.md

 }
 ```
 &nbsp;
-We first need to call the *solvedByPLayer()* function, because that function will update the state of *playerSolved()* bool, after that we can just simply press *Flag* button on the instance.
-Let's first look for a function that will modify *beerGlass*
+We first need to call the *solvedByPLayer()* function, because that function will update the state of the *playerSolved()* bool.
+After that, we can just simply press the *Flag* button on the instance.
+Let's first look for a function that will modify *beerGlass*.
 &nbsp;
 &nbsp;
 ```solidity